evidentlyai/evidently/docs/book/projects/add_project.md

 project.save()
 ```

-You must always create a Team to be able to add a Project in Evidently Cloud.
-You can copy your Team ID from the [Teams page](https://app.evidently.cloud/teams) in the UI.
+You must create a Team before adding a Project in Evidently Cloud.
+To copy your Team ID, go to the [Teams page](https://app.evidently.cloud/teams), select your Team, and copy the ID from there.

-In self-hosted installation, you do not need to pass the team ID.
+In self-hosted open-source installation, you do not need to pass the team ID.
 To create a Project:

 ```
 project = ws.create_project("My test project")